tkLayout/tkLayout/geometries/CMS_Phase2/readme.txt

-OT577_200_IT4025.cfg  OT Version 5.7.7 <- like 5.6.7, but with overlap spread over first rings OT578_200_IT4025.cfg  OT Version 5.7.8 <- like 5.6.8, but with overlap spread over first rings OT377_200_IT4025.cfg  OT Version 3.7.7 <- like 3.6.7, but with overlap spread over first rings
+OT577_200_IT4025.cfg  OT Version 5.7.7 <- like 5.6.7, but with overlap spread over first rings OT578_200_IT4025.cfg  OT Version 5.7.8 <- like 5.6.8, but with overlap spread over first rings OT600_200_IT4025.cfg  OT Version 6.0.0 <- starting from 5.7.8 we solve PS->2S clash by shifting the PS rings instead of adding additional
+                                          smallDetlta.
+Removing rings etc

+OT377_200_IT4025.cfg  OT Version 3.7.7 <- like 3.6.7, but with overlap spread over first rings